 - oral corticosteroids

-Then you can take quick-relief medications when you have an asthma attack to relieve symptoms.
+You can then take quick-relief medications to relieve symptoms when you have an asthma attack.
 These include:

 - inhaled short-acting beta-agonists